awsdocs/amazon-rekognition-developer-guide/doc_source/API_FaceDetail.md

 Required: No

  **Landmarks**   <a name="rekognition-Type-FaceDetail-Landmarks"></a>
 Indicates the location of landmarks on the face\.
+Default attribute\.
 Type: Array of [Landmark](API_Landmark.md) objects
 Required: No